Hemp offers Hope for NC Farmers and Communities

 Hemp production has been legalized in North Carolina, but only as part of the state’s pilot program as allowed under federal law.
 As such, it will still be awhile before the first fields are planted.
 The N.C.
 General Assembly passed Senate Bill 313 in 2015, allowing the Industrial Hemp Commission to develop the rules and licensing structure necessary to stay within federal laws.
 The law was modified in 2016 in House Bill 992.
 The Industrial Hemp Commission has adopted temporary rules for review in February 2017.

 Learn more on the N.C.
 Industrial Hemp Commission website at http://www.ncagr.gov/hemp

 • Join the NC Industrial Hemp Alliance on facebook

 • Learn the truth about industrial hemp and talk about it with your neighbors, friends, family and co-workers.

-How to help with the effort to legalize industrial hemp farming in NC & USA
+How to help with the effort to educate more in NC about industrial hemp farming and uses

 • Have a BRINGING IT HOME screening in your community or at your event.
 It’s easy thanks to Bullfrog Films!
 All the tools are there to purchase DVD & screening rights, organize and promote a screening event.

 • Contact your legislators to support Hemp policy change and legislation.
 Go to http://capwiz.com/votehemp/home/

 • Buy hemp products!
 Every dollar you spend on products made with hemp is a vote supporting the need for growing hemp in the U.S.